A dog breed a day in the hope of educating potential owners about the needs of their new canine companions.

 Photo from breederretriever.com

 The Curly-Coated Retriever is said to be one of the first recognized retriever breeds and works tirelessly as a water retriever.
 It is not as friendly and outgoing as many retriever breeds and possesses an independent spirit that is often mistaken for aloofness.
 They were once popular hunting dogs but around the turn of the century, many hunters mistook them for hard-mouthed retrievers due to their curly coat.
 The Curly Coated Retriever’s coat is not difficult to maintain and needs only the occasional brushing.
 They are shy with strangers due to their independence although they love other animals.
 This breed is loyal to their famlies and wants to please its owner so it is easier to train than one might expect.
-The Curly-Coated Retriever is a superb hunting dog and a great fit for a loving, outdoor loving family.
+The Curly-Coated Retriever is a superb hunting dog and a great fit for a caring, outdoor loving family.

 Picture from puppydogweb.com